-We’ve reached out to some of the foremost experts in e-commerce in order to see what trends they see making an impact in the world of e-commerce, and how they are acting on them to shift their plans for the best results.
+When developing your content marketing efforts, it’s essential to understand that you need to customize your efforts for the niche you’re working in.
+We’ve reached out to some of the foremost experts in the e-commerce industry to see what trends they see making an impact in the world of e-commerce and how they are acting on them to shift their plans for the best results.

 1. Multilingual SEO

 From our point of view, one major content marketing trend within the e-commerce sector is the rise of the international content marketing strategy with a strong focus on multilingual SEO and video content.

 Traditionally, e-commerce companies operating internationally have been content with simply translating their website, product descriptions, and perhaps the odd blog or video.
 But for those companies that are serious about driving sales globally, they are beginning to realize that this strategy is no longer enough.

 International content marketing is a method of creating or adapting content to consider your target market’s linguistic and cultural nuances.
 Indeed, this is particularly crucial in an international SEO strategy.

 To ensure that key phrase research, image tagging, content optimization and building domain authority are truly effective globally, e-commerce companies are beginning to invest in professional translation and localization services to ensure that their content is not only language and region-specific but culturally relevant.

 Alex-Michelle Parr, Managing Director, Wolfestone Group

 Data-based stories will become the holy grail of content marketing in 2023.
 More than 2.75 million posts are published daily on WordPress alone, less than half of the entire web.
 It means you need something extraordinary to stand out from the crowd.